Carne Asada Nachos

 Serving Suggestions

 • Weeknight dinner – Believe it or not, steak nachos are surprisingly nutritious!
 They’re a super satisfying comfort food dinner that you don’t have to feel guilty about indulging in.
+We love making them for a date night in and eating around the coffee table with our favorite TV show on.

 • Cinco de Mayo party food – What better way to celebrate Cinco de Mayo than with a shareable party platter of carne asada nachos?
 Serve these alongside your favorite tacos and a batch of spicy mezcal margaritas for a delicious fiesta.